salrashid123/gcp_tokendistributor/README.md

 Validates the docker image running on `VM-B` is known image hash and trusted by Alice)

-Provisioning Server creates arbitrary secret data (eg`RSAKey-A`, `AESKey-A`).
-RSAKeyA maybe a GCP ServiceAccount Key.

 Provisioning Server generates hash of `VM-B` startup script that includes commands to prevent SSH and `docker run` command for the trusted image image.

-Provisioning Server saves encrypted RSA/AES keys, hash of startupscript to Google FireStore using the `instance_id` for `VM-B` as the primary key
+Provisioning Server saves arbitrary `Secret` data as well as the hash of startupscript, Public IP address, ServiceAccount for the remote VM to Google FireStore using the `instance_id` for `VM-B` as the primary key

 `VM-B` contacts `TokenService`